Scrapbook Titles and Sayings, Christmas

 • All I want for Christmas is my too front teeth.

-• All I want for Christmas is ... (a really long list)
+• All I want for Christmas is … [a really long list]

-• And the Grinch, with his Grinch-feet ice cold in the snow, stood puzzling and puzzling, how could it be so?
+• And the Grinch, with his Grinch-feet ice cold in the snow,

 • Angels gather here